MrHallway0/Open-Portal/README.md

-# Open-Portal
+# Open-Landing
-Open Portal is an open source web portal for you web needs!
+Open Landing is an open source web portal for you web needs!

 ## Refrence
 https://www.tutorialrepublic.com/